How to raise Emotional Intelligence in Children

 2. Be Their Emotion Coach (Not Just Referee)

-When your child is upset, don’t rush to fix it or shut it down.
+When you see your child is upset, please don’t rush to make them feel good or fix it immediately.
 Just be there:

 “I get it.
 That was really disappointing, huh?”